Monday, February 27, 2012

 Ingredients:

-stems from 1 pint of white mushrooms
+Stems from 1 pint of button mushrooms, diced small

-1 & 1/2 cups broccoli florets, chopped
+1 & 1/2 cups broccoli florets, chopped fine

-2 stalks of celery, diced
+2 stalks of celery, diced small

 1 cup of lentils (your choice really)